ZippyIO/MinersTech/README.md

 A new Tree.

-MinersTech is licenced under CC0 1.0 Universal
+MinersTech is licenced under GPL 2.0